Our Food

 Raw Cuts and Sasuages-2.jpg

-It’s tough to single out what makes Braeburn Farm so special.
+Braeburn Farm ~ It’s tough to single out what makes Braeburn Farm so special.
 Braeburn raises a line of Red Devon cattle that were found in a corner of New Zealand and never placed on a grain diet.
-The farm is also committed to innovative grazing techniques which minimize imputs from fossil fuels, help withstand drought, promote native wildlife, and sequester carbon.
+The farm is also committed to innovative grazing techniques which minimize imputes from fossil fuels, help withstand drought, promote native wildlife, and sequester carbon.
 Charles “Doc” Sydnor is forever the academic and his commitment to better grazing practices serves as a model for small-scale farming while producing some of the tastiest grass-fed beef.
 Read more about Braeburn Farm.

-Eliza MacLean raises an assortment of different pigs on her farm, which is a combination of beautiful pasture and woods.
+Cane Creek Farm ~ Eliza MacLean raises an assortment of different pigs on her farm, which is a combination of beautiful pasture and woods.
 The pigs feed on a diet of nuts, grubs, roots, and vegetation, along with a feed high in barley, which results in world class pork.
 The pigs share a life with goats, sheep, chickens, ducks, and turkeys and are also rotated through the gardens to rejuvenate the soil.
 Her line of Ossabaw Pigs (whose hams are hung for two years for prosciutto) make some of the finest charcuterie anywhere.
 Read more about the Ossabaw Island Hog and Cane Creek Farm.

 The pigs at Cane Creek Farm are an assorted bunch, as the farm is always tinkering with different breeds and hybrids.
 This means that particular cuts may vary in size and coloring (there’s no white pork here!).
 But in all cases, our pork has great flavor, imparted by their lives on pasture and in woods, a diverse diet, and old-time genetics.
 Our pigs live twice as long as conventional pigs (and yet are smaller), and as with all animals (and most foods), the longer the time, the richer the flavor.